La1nG/Rshiny-Price-and-Volatility-Time-Series-Forecast-App/README.md

 Working on:
 - Debugging Stock Price Forecast
-- After ARIMA-MSGARCH is complete, begin BMA implementation, then returning to attempting LSTM
+- After ARIMA-BSTS is complete, begin BMA implementation, then returning to attempting LSTM
 - DCC with 2+ Assests